ahmadrosid/livewire-svelte-starter/README.md

 ## Features

 - **Liveiwire**: Built with [Livewire](https://laravel-livewire.com), enabling dynamic interfaces without leaving the page.
-- **Google Auth**: Seamlessly connect your application to Google services for user authentication.
+- **Firebase Google Auth**: Seamlessly connect your application to Google services for user authentication.
 - **Filament**: A powerful admin panel for Laravel applications, providing an intuitive interface for managing your app's data.
 - **Laravel Pulse**: A package for monitoring your Laravel application's health and performance.
 - **Svelte**: A lightweight, fast, and easy-to-use UI framework for building web applications.
 Used as the view layer for Livewire components.